Isysxp/Pico_1140/README.md

 Introduction and acknowledgements:

 This is an updated version of Dave Cheney's CPP11 https://github.com/davecheney/cpp11 which will run on a Pi Pico.
-For this project I have selected the Sparkfun Thing Plus board which contains an RP2040 chip, and sd card and 16Mb flash.
+For this project I have selected the Sparkfun Thing Plus board which contains an RP2040 chip, an SD card and 16Mb flash.
 See https://www.sparkfun.com/products/17745.
+Other hardware may be used including a Pi Pico itself.
+Wire the SDCard as per the Sparkfun schematic.
 The SD card interface uses Karl Kugler's app (https://github.com/carlk3/no-OS-FatFS-SD-SPI-RPi-Pico) which is included in the repo.
 The project environment is for Visual Studio Code.
 The Pico SDK is also required https://github.com/raspberrypi/pico-sdk.
 This is not included.